 Here are some good examples:

-It’s simple and uncomplicated, but it visually demonstrates the statistic Demand Gen was discussing rather than simply including it in text paragraphs.
+It’s simple and uncomplicated, but it visually demonstrates the top challenges marketers are facing in 2023.

 This image may not actually communicate information, but it sets the tone you intend for the content and evokes emotion (all images do), an important component of getting customers to take action.